 What is Sauce Tomat?

 Traditionally, sauce tomat was made by combining roux with tomatoes and adding pork with various vegetables.
 Over the years, this mother sauce evolved and now chefs commonly prepare it with just tomatoes as the thickening agent.
 The most familiar flavors found in sauce tomat are garlic and onions, but you can also include mushrooms, bell peppers and different spices.
-This sauce is a favorite among children, as you will find it in pizza, spaghetti, chicken parmesan and other Italian cuisine or pasta dishes.
+This sauce is a favorite among children, as you will find it in pizza, spaghetti, chicken parmesan and other Italian pasta dishes.

 With knowledge of the five mother sauces, you can now create rich and flavorful dips, drizzles and sauces for all of your favorite meals.
 Once you perfect the base thickener and liquid, you can move on to experiment with different vegetables, herbs and flavors to create new and exciting sauces that are sure to please!